secureCodeBox/secureCodeBox/UPGRADING.md

 We added a new attribute to the finding format called `mitigation` which is used to store information about how to mitigate the finding/issue.
 The `hint` attribute of the findings of the scanners `ssh-scan` and `sslyze` has been renamed to `mitigation` to be more consistent with the other scanners.

 ➡️  [Reference: #1639](https://github.com/secureCodeBox/secureCodeBox/pull/1639)
-### Autodiscovery takes a list of scans in config file
+### AutoDiscovery takes a list of scans in config file
-The autodiscovery now takes a list of scans in its configuration.
-Each configured scan needs a unique name so that the autodiscovery is able to distinguish between scans.
+The AutoDiscovery now takes a list of scans in its configuration.
+Each configured scan needs a unique name so that the AutoDiscovery is able to distinguish between scans.
 Because of this it is possible to configure multiple scans with the same scan type.
+To upgrade wrap your existing scanConfig into a list and rename `scanConfig` to `scanConfigs`, see the default [values.yaml of the AutoDiscovery](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/values.yaml) as reference.

 Example config:
 ```yaml